Doctors & Staff

 We work extremely hard as a training practice to ensure that we have a solid future of Doctors for Naracoorte.

 I am very proud to say I work at Kincraig Medical Clinic.
-When I am not working I enjoy spending time with my two daughters and husband.
+When I am not working I enjoy spending time with my two daughters.

 I graduated from University of Adelaide in 1979.